mchenliu/PowerBI_Project/README.md

 To find out who are the high-value customers.
 I combined customer lookup table with total orders table and total revenue table.
 A Year slicer is also added.

 Here are my findings about AdventureWorks' high-value customers:
+High-value customers were identified by combining customer lookup, total orders, and total revenue tables, with an additional year slicer for analysis.

+**Findings:**

-- *Mr. Maurice Shan* is the top revenue contributor ($12,400).
-He placed total of 6 orders from 2020 to 2022.
-Followed closely by *Mrs. Janet Munoz* ($12,015) who also placed 6 orders in the couse of 2020 to 2022.
+- *Mr. Maurice Shan* is the top revenue contributor ($12,400) with six orders from 2020-2022, followed closely by *Mrs. Janet Munoz* ($12,015).
-- From 2020 to 2021, *Mr. Larry Vazquez*, *Mr. Clarence Gao*, *Mr. Aaron Wright* and *Mrs. Bonnie Nath* are the high-value customers.
-Followed by overall valued customers *Mr. Maurice Shan* and *Mrs. Janet Munoz*.
-This might be an indicator that AdventureWorkds' customer profile has changed or something was wrong to cause drop of top 4 valued customers in a year.
+- Notably, high-value customers from 2020-2021, such as *Mr. Larry Vazquez*, *Mr. Clarence Gao*, *Mr. Aaron Wright*, and *Mrs. Bonnie Nath*, are absent in 2022, potentially indicating shifts in the customer profile or other market changes.
+- The *number of unique customers grew* from 2,630 to over 17,000 between 2020 and 2022, although *revenue per customer declined* by $1,000, as shown in a line chart.

 ![Top customers](https://github.com/user-attachments/assets/5a5d9161-effb-447d-9d0c-3f5bf09f266e)